La-Lojban/lojban.pw/data/pages/en/resources/guaspi/vocab1.md

 The relation of Greek letters to _gua\spi_ Roman letters is basically phonetic; the arbitrary assignments below are marked by `*'.
-The `:' can be used for the aspiration mark, an apostrophe in Greek or `h' in English transliteration, as in ``Hellas''.
-In principle one can also use a form like _``tler -fn -:alfa''_ (the letter alpha) to refer to Greek letters.
+The `:' can be used for the aspiration mark, an apostrophe in Greek or `h' in English transliteration, as in Hellas.
+In principle one can also use a form like _tler -fn -:alfa_ (the letter alpha) to refer to Greek letters.

 >